 We soon learned what he had in mind.
-Instead of taxing to the end of runway 18L and use its full length of nearly 8,700 feet, he received permission to take the runway at taxiway Mike.
+Instead of taxing to the end of runway 18L (One Eight Left) and use its full length of nearly 8,700 feet, he received permission to take the runway at taxiway Mike.

-By taking 18L at taxiway Mike, the pilot discarded no more than 1500 feet of useable runway.
+By taking 18L at taxiway Mike, the pilot discarded no more than 1500 feet of usable runway.
 He still had something like 7,000 feet of runway to use.
-To clear a 35 foot object with one engine or safely stop if takeoff is rejected, a CRJ 900 is said to require about 5,800 to 6,000 feet depending on weight, wind and other factors.
-So the pilot was violating no safety regulations.
+To clear a 35-foot object with one engine or safely stop if takeoff is rejected, a CRJ 900 is said to require about 5,800 to 6,000 feet depending on weight, wind and other factors.
+So the pilot apparently violated no safety regulations.

 However, the saying goes “there is nothing as useless as runway behind you.”
-The more runway you have to use, the higher the likelihood of a successful outcome if something goes wrong on takeoff or procedures are imperfectly implemented.
+The more runway you have to use, the higher the likelihood of a successful outcome if something goes wrong on takeoff and procedures are imperfectly implemented and/or other mechanical or system failures occur.
 Aircraft accidents happen when multiple things go wrong.

 This seems like it might be a situation where the pilot, while complying with the rules and operating “safely,” reduced the available margin of safety for the takeoff in the name of an ontime departure and arrival.
 Or perhaps it was a dig at the American planes stuck in line.
 There were other regional jets waiting to takeoff.
-They all used the entire runway.
+They all waited to use the entire runway.

 Takeoff was uneventful.